Stock Market Guides Review

 Each product — Stock Investing, Swing Trading, Option Trading — comes with both the trade alerts and the scanner for that product.

-Many newer traders prefer to use the trade alerts to get their trade ideas, while more advanced traders (who want more ideas to sort through each morning) tend to use the scanner.
+Many newer traders prefer to use the trade alerts to get their trade ideas, while more advanced traders (who want more trade ideas to sort through themselves) tend to use the scanner.

 The scanner comes with a number of filtering options — like chart pattern, trade setup, trade duration, win percentage, and annualized ROI — so you can narrow down the results to the types of trades you're most interested in.

-Zooming back out, here's a breakdown of the main features of each product, according to SMG:
+Zooming back out, here are a few more details on each product, according to SMG:

 If you'd like access to multiple products' trade alerts or complete access to the scanner, you can purchase the Bundle, which combines all of the offerings.